PCLExt/PCLExt.FileStorage/docs/index.md

         <i class="glyphicon glyphicon-tree-deciduous"></i>
         <section>
           <h2>Origin</h2>
           <p class="lead">It was formely a basic fork of PCL Storage, but later formed it's own set of API's designed to ease use of files and folders in managed code.
-It has a more "OOP" approach.</p>
+It has a more "OOP" approach, avoiding the use of static classes.</p>
         </section>
       </div>
     </div>